Events 2019

 Dr Paul Kendrick from the Natural History Museum will talk about the science behind the tree and Janet Smith from The Tooting History Group will give a short account of its history and how it came to be on the Common.

-Janet Smith will be talking at our October meeting about John Hendry Anderson and his role in building Tooting Bec Lido.
-The meeting will be at 7.30pm on Tuesday 8th October and held at our usual venue here.
+Janet Smith will be talking at our next meeting about John Hendry Anderson and his role in building Tooting Bec Lido.

 © 2025 Tooting History Group.
 All rights reserved.